Poetry in Orthodox Education

 St. Barsanuphrius wrote poetry, both before and after he became a monk.
 St. Nicholai Velimovich also wrote poetry.
 Without doubt, other saints expressed deep sentiments in poetry.
 Are not the Psalms the poems of King David?
 If one considers the language of Orthodox liturgical services, especially in the many Canons and Akathists, it is easy to see that they are full of poetic images.
-This poetic element is a major part of the beauty of Orthodox liturgical life.
-A crucial part of teaching in an Orthodox manner is making sure that what is important in the Church is also important in the school.
+This poetic element is a major part of the beauty of Orthodox liturgical life and, therefore, should be a very important part of an Orthodox education.

 This is the newest section of the website, and we have barely started.
 We will continue to wortk on it.